Pink and White Lady Classic: Day 1 updates

 8) Nixa 49, Springfield Catholic 37 FINAL

-11 a.m.
-1) North Little Rock (North Little Rock, Arkansas) vs. Parkview
+1) North Little Rock (North Little Rock, Arkansas) 74, Parkview 36 FINAL

 4:30 p.m.
 7) Fair Grove vs. Carthage